mermaidpurse/wrapsher/docs/decisions.md

 ## Top-level expressions

-Right now, the top-level kind of doesn't have expressions, or it does in certain contexts but the VM implementation based on `return` doesn't really work.
+Right now, the top-level kind of doesn't have expressions, or it does in certain contexts but the VM implementation based on `return` doesn't really work, in particular for list or map constants.
 For eval, a REPL, and certain things like above where you want initial global values to have collection values, that doesn't really work.

 ## Weird syntax ideas